 - Partial herd — test a selected group of animals (minimum 25).

-You’ll get the results by email up to a week after you get the lab strip from your herd-test.
-They’re also automatically updated to MINDA.
+You’ll get the results by email up to 7 working days from receipt into the animal health lab, which is usually after you get the lab strip from your herd-test.
+They’re also automatically updated to MINDA Live.

 There are three possible results:

 - No pregnancy detected.